obsidianmd/obsidian-help/en/Live preview update.md

 1. In the upper right corner of the pane, click **More options** (the three dots).
 2. Select **Toggle source/live preview mode**.

-You can also toggle the editing view by opening the [[Command palette]] and searching for the **Toggle source/live preview mode** command.
+You can also toggle the editing view by opening the Command palette and searching for the **Toggle source/live preview mode command**, or change it permanently by setting **Default editing mode** to Source mode.

 Live Preview and Source mode are two ways to edit your Markdown notes in Obsidian.
 Try them out to see which one you prefer!